crazycooky77/ci_projects/README.md

 	7a.
 Set CSS height/weight for all site images
 	7b.
 Converted all images to webp format
 	7c.
 Set explicit image sizes for all img tags
+	7d.
+Updated Javascript to only load the necessary scripts on each page 7e.
+Updated iFrames to enable lazy loading

 ### Validator Testing